Unlocking the data content

 10 countries

 UNLOOC is a 3-year project tackling the challenge inherent in animal testing of drugs.
-It brings together 51 organisations across research and technology organisations (24), large enterprises (10) and SMEs (17).
-The partners come from 10 European countries: Belgium, Germany, Hungary, Ireland, Italy, the Netherlands, Portugal, Romania, Spain, and Switzerland.
+It brings together 51 organisations from 10 European countries.
 The consortium aims to demonstrate through its five novel use cases how the groundbreaking methods using Organ-on-a-Chip (OOC) technology enable the development of more effective treatments, leaving animal subjects out of the equation.
 The OOC technology to be developed in the UNLOOC project will not only enable controlled drug testing, but also the modelling of disease pathophysiology.
+The project’s total budget of €68 million consists of €14 million in funding from the Chips Joint Undertaking, €3 million from Swiss State Secretariat for Education, Research and Innovation (SERI), €18 million from national agencies and €33 million from partners’ own contribution.